jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 // same as: var 𫐀 = 42;
 ```

-There's a complex set of rules around exactly which unicode characters are allowed.
+There's a complex set of rules around exactly which Unicode characters are allowed.
 Furthermore, some are allowed only if they're not the first character of the identifier name.

-**Note:** Mathias Bynens has a great post (https://mathiasbynens.be/notes/javascript-identifiers-es6) on all the nitty gritty details.
+**Note:** Mathias Bynens has a great post (https://mathiasbynens.be/notes/javascript-identifiers-es6) on all the nitty-gritty details.

 The reasons for using such unusual characters in identifier names are rather rare and academic.
-You typically won't be best served by writing code which relies on these esoteric capabilities.
+You typically won't be best served by writing code that relies on these esoteric capabilities.

 ## Symbols

-For the first time in quite awhile, a new primitive type has been added to JavaScript, in ES6: the `symbol`.
+With ES6, for the first time in quite a while, a new primitive type has been added to JavaScript: the `symbol`.
 Unlike the other primitive types, however, symbols don't have a literal form.

 Here's how you create a symbol: